 Disability insurance will replace your income while you’re off work due to a critical illness, whereas critical illness insurance will pay you a one-time lump sum payment when you are diagnosed with that illness.
 We recommend both products to ensure your full financial security during your recovery period.

-What to look for in a critical illness insurance policy
+What to look for in a critical illness insurance policy?

-To give you a better idea of how to select the best critical illness insurance policy, here’s is a breakdown of policy benefits you should look for:
+To give you a better idea of how to select the best critical illness insurance policy, here’s a breakdown of policy benefits you should look for:

 Several Canadian insurance providers offer different types of critical insurance policies.
 Each of these policies has its own merits and drawbacks.
 PolicyAdvisor has reviewed all the major critical illness insurance offerings in Canada.
 In doing so, we come up with a list of features, details, and options Canadians should look for when shopping for their own critical illness coverage.